John Malcolm Hirst

-John Malcolm Hirst DSC FRS (20 April 1921, Marston Green — 30 December 1997) was a British aerobiologist, known for his invention of the Hirst spore trap, which enabled accurate, routine estimates of spore and pollen concentrations found in the atmosphere.
+John Malcolm Hirst DSC FRS (20 April 1921, in Marston Green – 30 December 1997) was a British aerobiologist, known for his invention of the Hirst spore trap, which enabled accurate, routine estimates of spore and pollen concentrations found in the atmosphere.
 The spore trap was a breakthrough in understanding epidemics of plant disease, identifying airborne allergens, and predicting pollen danger alerts for people with allergic rhinitis.
 Soon after the invention, many such spore traps were installed by hospitals.

 Biography

 John Malcolm Hirst had a brother who was about five years older.
 Their father, who was elected a Fellow of the Royal Geographical Society, died in 1928, thus causing a financial struggle for his widow and their two sons.
 Both of the sons were educated at Solihull School.

 Early in WW II, J. M. Hirst's brother died in a seaplane accident while flying in RAF Coastal Command.
 In 1940 J. M. Hirst joined the Royal Navy.
 In summer 1942 he, as a junior officer, joined a flotilla of wooden motor launches for mine clearing and escort service in the Mediterranean.
 He was awarded the Distinguished Service Cross (D.S.C.) for his service in minesweeping near Trieste.
 In 1944 he took command of a motor launch, giving assistance off the coast of Yugoslavia to partisan forces.
 After Germany's surrender, he worked on minesweeping in the eastern North Sea.